 The luxury pick on this list, Loro Piana’s wool runners are super light.
 Like really light.
 The 360 in their name refers to their 360 gram, or 3/4 of a pound, lightness that makes it feel like there’s almost nothing on your foot at all.
-The Italian brand also builds their wool shoes from ultra soft Wish wool, a proprietary wool material that’s made entirely by Loro Piana themselves.
+The Italian brand also builds its wool shoes from ultra-soft Wish wool, a proprietary wool material that’s made entirely by Loro Piana themselves.
 This wool adds even more softness and comfort than a standard pair of wool shoes.
 The light sole pops nicely alongside the rich, two-toned gray, too.

 7. Sperry Captain’s CVO Wool Sneaker

-Sperry has always been known for their boat shoes, but they’ve been able to take much of the same design features that have made them such a beloved staple and incorporate them into their actual shoes.
-Specifically, their rubber outsoles help to provide stability on a number of surfaces, while providing a nice look alongside their upper, which in this case is a handsome wool.
+Sperry has always been known for its boat shoes, but they’ve been able to take much of the same design features that have made them such a beloved staple and incorporate them into their actual shoes.
+Specifically, their rubber outsoles help to provide stability on a number of surfaces, while providing a nice look alongside their upper, which in this case is handsome wool.
 Speaking of, you’ll get all of the same breathability and comfort from that upper.
 Also included in that upper is an abrasion-resistant lining, which helps decrease the amount of time it takes to break in the shoe.